-Positioning the financial institution as a financial solutions provider, not just a generic product provider
+Q Positioning the financial institution as a financial solutions provider, not just a generic product provider

-Embedding financial education into products, promotions and customer interactions, or even providing stand-alone financial education programs, positions a financial institution as understanding and providing solutions to customers' financial needs, instead of just selling any kind of product.
-For instance, WWB market research in multiple markets identified that parents worry about their children learning to manage money well.
+Instead of being perceived as just selling any kind of product to its customers, financial institutions that embed financial education into products, promotions and customer interactions, or even provide stand-alone financial education programs, are positioned as understanding of and providing solutions to customers' financial needs.
+For instance, Women's World Banking market research in multiple markets identified that parents worry about their children learning to manage money well.
 When a financial institution demonstrates that it is helping parents teach kids to save, it can position itself as a financial solutions provider.
 This may imply a significant cultural shift for some financial institutions, but the dividends can also be significant.
 Products are easy to replicate and eventually become commoditized; however, it is more difficult to replicate a reputation and business model oriented around understanding youth and providing tailored, personalized solutions.